 Q: What are you working on at the moment?

-A: I am working on some nerdcore projects.
+A: I am working on some nerdcore projects, and an EP.

 Q: What's your 'promise' to your clients?

-A: I will work on your project as much as is needed to suit your vision.
+A: I will work diligently on your project to suit your vision, because I'm a bit of a perfectionist.

 Q: What's the biggest misconception about what you do?